 At exactly 11am, we left Lake Hart.
 There was a cargo train travelling on the railway across the distance.
 It was massive!
 I never seen such a long train before, reminded me of the cartoon Kiki’s Delivery Service produced by Miyazaki from Ghibli Studio.
 However my camera wasn’t good enough to capture any images.
 I can’t wait for lunch at 12pm since we are all getting hungry.

 While I was on the van, I started to feel excited about the trip.
 I haven’t felt like I stepped out of my comfort zone since my Nepal trip last year.
 I have been too comfortable while working in Adelaide.
 Last night sleeping in the swag was an entirely new experience.
-I can’t wait to travel more and experience the world.
+I can’t wait to travel more and experience the world, visiting places and doing things as camping using equipment as the zero gravity chair which is perfect to rest at any place.
 I love the quote from the book “The Alchemist” by Paulo Coelho: “When a person really desires something, all the universe conspires to help that person to realize his dream.”
 I am very lucky that I have a pair of open-minded parents who supports my travelling dream (very rare for Asian parents)!

 As there are MANY flies in the outback, Leith gave us a bottle of lotion to put on our face.
 It is call “Nature’s Botanical- Rosemary & Cedarwood oils in a natural crème” produced in Alice Springs.
 My patient told me about this before.
 They said they used to put this around race horses’ eyes so they can do better without the flies distracting them.
 Since it is all natural, the effect only lasts an hour or so.
 Certainly works better than Deet.